 Stop Rats Climbing A Bird Feeder Pole

 Rats are good climbers and can get almost anywhere.
-There is such a simple way you can stop them from climbing up a bird feeder pole, or bird table support.
+There is such a simple way you can stop them from climbing up a bird feeder pole, or bird table support – use a baffle device.

-A dome baffle resembles an upside down bowl half way up the pole.
-The idea is that a rat will get so far up the pole and meet the inner part of the baffle.
-Due to its shape the baffle is difficult for a rat to climb round as there is nothing to grip on to and the rat will either fall down or give up.
+Due to its shape the baffle is difficult for a rodent to climb round as there is nothing to grip on to and the rodent will either fall down or give up.

 Homemade Bird Feeder Baffles